robmar270/Portfolio_Robin.Martin/Monthly Reports/README.md

-# 📧 Solution 02: Monthly Reviews Project
+# 📧 Monthly Reviews Project

 ## 📝 Overview
 This project streamlines the process of sending **personalized monthly review emails** using data from Google Sheets.
 A Python script does the heavy lifting—retrieving, processing, and automating secure email delivery.